Mighty Joe Young (1949 film): Conception

 Mighty Joe Young was produced by Arko, a company formed by John Ford and Merian C. Cooper and owned by RKO and Argosy Pictures.
 Arko was formed solely for making Mighty Joe Young.
-John Ford was credited as a co-producer of the film but left before shooting began.
-Though Cooper originally conceptualized the story, he may have taken inspiration from Toto and I by Augusta Maria Hoyt.
+John Ford was credited as a co-producer of the film, but left before shooting began.
+Though Cooper originally conceived of the story, he may have taken inspiration from Toto and I by Augusta Maria Hoyt.
 He wanted to make a film where a gorilla is raised by a woman, feels affection for her, and faces negative consequences as a result of his affection.
 This idea eventually evolved into the plot of Mighty Joe Young.
 It was approved for creation in 1946 by RKO, which was to distribute it.

-As production progressed with a budget between $1.2 and $1.5 million, Ernest Schoedsack and Willis O'Brien contributed to the storyline while Schoedsack's wife, Ruth Rose, wrote the screenplay.
-She based the characters Gregg and O'Hara off of her husband and Cooper, respectively.
-In planning the film Cooper aimed for a lighthearted reflection of King Kong.
+As production progressed with a budget between $1.2 and $1.5 million, Ernest Schoedsack and Willis O'Brien contributed to the storyline, while Schoedsack's wife, Ruth Rose, wrote the screenplay.
+She based the characters Gregg and O'Hara on her husband and Cooper, respectively.
+In planning the film, Cooper aimed for a lighthearted reflection of King Kong.
 As such, it is considered the third segment in the King Kong trilogy, being preceded by King Kong and Son of Kong.
 Working titles included The Last Safari, African Cowboy, Mr. Joseph Young of Africa, and The Great Joe Young.
-Posters bearing the latter title were released, but the name was changed on the day the film debuted.
-The producers considered cancelling the film multiple times, but after three years it was completed.
+Posters bearing the last title were released, but the name was changed on the day the film debuted.
+The producers considered cancelling the film several times, but after three years, it was completed.